jgoalby/jgoalby.github.io/games/template/readme.md

 - Continue to remove the word game from the project
 - Continue with the firebase coding
 - Zones idea for a scene specifying areas buttons can go
-- Make sure there is a good way to turn off the console when you no longer want it in your project
 - Extra parameter for event listener gives context.
 See screenshot.
 Test it to see if it works.

 # Zones